luapower/nw/nw.md

 to be processed.

 This is poor man's multi-threading based on timers and coroutines.
-It can be used to create complex temporal sequences (eg. animation) withoug having to chain timer callbacks.
+It can be used to create complex temporal sequences withoug having to chain timer callbacks.

 Calling sleep() outside an app:run() function raises an error.

-### Window list
+## Window tracking

 #### `app:windows() -> {win1, ...}`